 - Some infections present at birth such as cytomegalovirus (CMV), toxoplasmosis or rubella

-- Some syndromes, like Downs, Pendred and Alport
+- Certain syndromes, like Down syndrome, Pendred and Alport

 - Low birth weight – less than 1200 grams (2.65 pounds)